opensearch-project/documentation-website/_api-reference/snapshots/create-repository.md

 Request field | Description
 :--- | :---
 `prefix_mode_verification` | When enabled, adds a hashed value of a random seed to the prefix for repository verification.
-For remote store enabled clusters, you can add the `setting.prefix_mode_verification` setting to the node attributes for the supplied repository.
-This field works with both existing and new repositories.
+For remote-store-enabled clusters, you can add the `setting.prefix_mode_verification` setting to the node attributes for the supplied repository.
+This field works with both new and existing repositories.
 Optional.

 ### fs repository